iftechfoundation/twine-cookbook/terms/terms_macros.md

 ## Snowman

 [Snowman](../terms/terms_storyformats.md) does not provide macros.
-Instead, it has a new set JavaScript functions and expects the author to write their own code and macro-like functionality.
+Instead, it has a new set of JavaScript functions and expects the author to write their own code and macro-like functionality.